Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 cd nextjs-template && npm i && npm run dev
 ```

-This will start up the NextJs web app.
+This will start up the NextJS web app.
 We can visit it by opening `http://localhost:3000` on our web browser.

-Now that we have a fully functional NextJs web app we can proceed to the next step— getting configurations ready for our Fleek deployment.
+Now that we have a fully functional NextJS web app we can proceed to the next step— getting configurations ready for our Fleek deployment.

 ### Fleek Deployment Preparation

 To successfully deploy our project on Fleek.xyz we must ensure that we are able to produce static files and add the appropriate configuration to the app.

-The first thing we need to do is ensure our app builds out the static pages for our NextJs project.
+The first thing we need to do is ensure our app builds out the static pages for our NextJS project.
 If `next.config.js` (in the root of the cloned template) doesn't contain the line:

 ```jsx
  output: 'export',